jeremycochoy/resume/resume.md

     Knot theory.

 2009
-:   *In charge of the Assembly ssubjet at EPITECH*
+:   *In charge of the Assembly subjet at EPITECH*

-    I was in charge of the subject *Assembly* for the second year students at the School EPITECH.
+    I was in charge of the *Assembly* lessons for the second year students at the School EPITECH.
     I also took part to other subjects.